 |Red Rock Lake|

 Within Brainard Lake Recreation Area, you can drive to Red Rock Lake or Brainard Lake.
 Both have areas for shore fishing, and float tubes are allowed.
-Or take a hike to Long, Mitchell, Blue Lakes or Lake Isabelle.
+Or take a hike to Long or Blue Lakes.
 Bring some warm gear - these lakes are at elevations of about 11,000 feet.

 As South St. Vrain Creek flows east under Hwy 72, it flows through private land.
 It then enters forest property which you can access by trail Ceran St. Vrain trail) off of County Road 94 (south of Allenspark).
 The South fork merges with the Middle Fork and flows through the canyon along Hwy 7 (west of Lyons).
 There are lots of turnouts and public access points.
 Many of the private sections look like they are public, so check carefully before jumping in the creek.